Pafekzy/go-sip-read/README.md

 - TypeScript: Superset of JavaScript adding static types for safer, scalable code.
 - React: JavaScript library for building user interfaces with component-based architecture.
 - shadcn-ui: Tailwind-based component library for building modern, accessible UI elements.
-- Tailwind CSS
+- Tailwind CSS: Utility-first CSS framework for rapid, customizable web design.

 ## How can I deploy this project?

-Simply open [pafekzy.online](https://lovable.dev/projects/127069b8-e18a-45ae-8947-c4fbba9e2114) and click on Share -> Publish.
+Simply open [pafekzy.online](https://fullstack.pafekzy.online) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my fullstack project?

 Yes, you can!